lukehaines2/GA_FP_Billeaford_Bookings/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Billeaford Bookings - WDI Final Project

 ###Overview
-A simple website to visually display the booking data for my family's holiday letting company.
-The data is pulled in from an excel CSV file, converted into JSON and then rendered in a variety of forms on the page.
+A simplistic site to visually display the booking data for my family's holiday letting company.
+The data is pulled in from an excel CSV file, converted into JSON and then rendered in a variety of formats on the page.
 <br><br>

 ![Frontpage](https://cloud.githubusercontent.com/assets/13486932/10837275/5462751e-7eaf-11e5-8667-2f21f44e4b80.png "Front Page")

 ###Approach/How it works

+When the user arrives at the site they are met with sleek loading animations as the graphs render on the page.
+All the data is automatically inherited, and extra information is available to the user when interacting with the graphs by hovering etc.

 <br>